 Attention

 Making an ad "POP"

-To do this use:

 To stand out your ad has to break the monotony of the page.
 You have to break the pattern.

-Grab'em by the eyeballs
+Grab' em by the eyeballs

-•White Space •Reverse Type (Within limits)
+- White SpaceReverse Type (Within limits)

 - •Bold Type

 - Prominent Art

 - •Type Set on an Angle

 - Broken Borders

 - •Color

-Interest Once you've attracted the customer's attention, you have to hold on to them.
-What's in it for me?
-You have to tell the customer what the advertiser can do for them and why they should choose to do business with your customer.

-Most community paper ads tell who (Customer's name, What (Products and prices), When (Business hours), Where (Location) but not Why (Cheapest, best quality, fastest, most convenient).
+Interest Once you' ve attracted the consumer's attention, you have to hold on to them.
+What' s in it for me?
+You have to tell the consumer what the advertiser can do for them and why they should choose to do business with your customer.
+Most community paper ads tell who (Customer's name), What (Products and prices), When (Business hours), Where (Location) but not Why (Cheapest, best, fastest, most convenient).

 Unique Selling Proposition What makes you think you' re so special?
 Before building any advertising program, you need to probe the customer to discover their USP, their "Unique Selling Proposition."
 Their USP is what sets them apart from their competition.
-The USP is the primary reason that customers should choose to do business with the advertiser.
+The USP is the primary reason that consumers should choose to do business with the advertiser.